8 Best Compression Socks for Running in 2023

 - A few users have had issues with customer service

-Finally, we have the Physix gear running compression socks, a mid-range sock with over 29,000 positive reviews on Amazon.
-To begin with, although not as impressive as other socks on our list, the fabric is quick-drying and breathable, great for those longer outings on the fells or trails.
+Finally, we have the Physix gear compression running socks, a mid-range sock with over 29,000 positive reviews on Amazon.
+Although not as impressive as other socks on our list, the fabric is quick-drying and breathable, great for those longer outings on the fells or trails, and certainly something we look for in all socks.

-Similar to the pair from NV, these socks are perhaps more suited to walking, cross-training, and active recovery, for several reasons.
-However, these can definitely be used for running, too.
-Nonetheless, the anti-blister properties of these running compression socks could be improved, with multiple runners reporting the inner toe box to cause general irritation, friction, and blisters.
+Nonetheless, the anti-blister properties of these compression socks could be improved, with multiple runners reporting the inner toe box to cause general irritation, friction, and blisters.

 Should you wear compression socks while running?